16 Top-Rated Tourist Attractions in London's Greenwich & Docklands Districts

 Across the river, on its northern banks, is the revitalized Docklands, easily accessible by the excellent Docklands Light Railway.
-Once bustling with ships travelling to and from the far-flung corners of the British Empire, it's a different kind of trading that goes on here now.
-Today, the Docklands area has been transformed into an international place of business and sightseeing with modern business premises, hotels, recreation areas, and housing.
+Once bustling with ships traveling to and from the far-flung corners of the British Empire, it's a different kind of trading that goes on here now.
+Today, the Docklands area has been transformed into an international place of business and sightseeing, with modern business premises, hotels, recreation areas, and housing.

-1 The Majestic Cutty Sark
+1. The Majestic Cutty Sark

-The Cutty Sark-the last of the 19th century tea clippers that once sailed between Britain and China-was built in 1869 and was the finest and fastest ship of its day.
+The Cutty Sark-the last of the 19th-century tea clippers that once sailed between Britain and China-was built in 1869 and was the finest and fastest ship of its day.
 Laid up in Greenwich in 1956, it's now part of a superb museum that includes an interesting collection of old ships' figureheads, prints and drawings, as well as mementos of its many voyages.

 Location: King William Walk, Greenwich, London